JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill13/index.md

 The package name we picked when creating the project is also there.

-The application block has some default things like whether it uses the default automatic backup system by Android, a reference to the app icon, the label to use for the app name, whether it supports RTL (right to left) and a reference to the theme.
+The application block has some default settings like whether it uses the default automatic backup system by Android, a reference to the app icon, the label to use for the app name, whether it supports RTL (right to left) and a reference to the theme.
 These attributes will be described during the course.

-### Adding our Activity
+### Registering our Activity

 All Activities need to be registered on the manifest or the app will not compile.

-The main activity is not different, and it has to be declared as the "MAIN" and "LAUNCHER" one like this 👇
+The main activity is not different, and it has to be declared as the "MAIN" and "LAUNCHER" one inside the `application` tag like this 👇

 ```xml
 <?xml version="1.0" encoding="utf-8"?>